forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Yugoslavian Wars
 #### Kosovo War
 Similarities:
-* Similar argumentation of the NATO [to bomb Serbia] as Russia argued to invade the Ukraine.
+* Similar argumentation of the NATO [to bomb Serbia] as Russia argued to invade Ukraine.
 Refs:
 * THE KOSOVO WAR IN RETROSPECT, JAMES GOLDGEIER AND GORANA GRGIĆMARCH 24, 2019, <https://warontherocks.com/2019/03/the-kosovo-war-in-retrospect/>
 * Marlise Simons, Jan.
 9, 2001, 1999 U.S. Document Warned of Depleted Uranium in Kosovo <https://www.nytimes.com/2001/01/09/world/1999-us-document-warned-of-depleted-uranium-in-kosovo.html>

 ### Falkland War
-Similarity: Similar tactics UK (in Falkland War) and the Ukraine in this war.
+Similarity: Similar tactics UK (in Falkland War) and Ukraine in this war.
 *  Evgeny Norin, 16 Jun, 2022, *Remembering the Falklands conflict: How Argentina's 'little victorious war' instead became a huge success for Margaret Thatcher*